Work With A Phoenix Board Certified Criminal Defense Lawyer

 Protect Your Rights in a Criminal Investigation in Phoenix, Scottsdale, Tempe, Chandler, Gilbert & the Entire Valley

 Even if you are completely innocent of the crime under investigation, you should still seek out competent legal representation to counsel you as to your rights, the law relevant to your situation and to be present with you during any questioning by law enforcement.
 A professional pre-charge defense investigation may help to reveal factual deficiencies in the government's case through independent investigation.
 A pre-charge investigation may also help to identify sources of exculpatory evidence which need to be identified, preserved and/or recorded so that you can demonstrate your innocence later, in the event you are formally charged.

-Mr. Buckallew has nearly 20 years’ experience as a Board Certified Criminal Defense attorney and can help counsel you on the relevant laws as well as provide guidance on how best to prepare your defense during the pre-charge investigative phase of your case.
+Mr. Buckallew has over 20 years’ experience as a Board Certified Criminal Defense Attorney and can help counsel you on the relevant laws as well as provide guidance on how best to prepare your defense during the pre-charge investigative phase of your case.

-Contact a Tempe Criminal Defense Attorney if you were arrested, questioned or believe you may be a subject in a criminal investigation.
+Contact a Phoenix Criminal Defense Attorney if you were arrested, questioned or believe you may be a subject in a criminal investigation.
 Schedule a case evaluation today.